portive/slate-plugin/docs/guides/02-saving-document.md

 # Saving the Document

-Now that you've got a working Editor that supports images and attachments, let's move on to saving a document that contains images and attachments which may be in progress uploading.
+Now that you've got a working Editor that supports images and attachments, let's move on to saving a document.

+What I want you to remember about Slate Cloud is that the document may contain images and file attachments which haven't finished uploading.
+We need to make sure that the files have finished uploading before saving the Document.

-If you don't know how to save documents in Slate in general, first read the [Slate Documentation on Saving to a Database](https://docs.slatejs.org/walkthroughs/06-saving-to-a-database).
+But first, if you don't know how to save documents in Slate in general, read the [Slate Documentation on Saving to a Database](https://docs.slatejs.org/walkthroughs/06-saving-to-a-database).

-With `slate-portive` there are two main ways to handle saves:
+With `slate-cloud` there are two main ways to save a document:

-1. Wait for all files to finish uploading by using `editor.portive.save`
+1. **Wait then save:** Wait for all files to finish uploading by using `editor.cloud.save`
-2. Get a normalized version of the document with in progress uploads removed using `editor.portive.normalize`
+2. **Save a draft:** Get a version of the document with just the unfinished uploads removed using `editor.cloud.normalize`

-> 🌞 If you do not use one of the methods above and just save the document value as you would normally, then after you open the document again, the uploads will be in an `error` status.
+> 🌞 If you do not use one of these two methods and just save the Slate's document `value`, then after you open the document again, the images and attachments will be invalid.

-## Using `editor.portive.save`
+## Using `editor.cloud.save`

 This is the recommended way to save a document.
-Call `await editor.portive.save` which returns an object with the document value.
-It waits until all uploads complete before returning.
+Call `await editor.cloud.save` which returns an object that contains the document `value`.

 The method takes an optional `{ maxTimeoutInMs: number }` option.
-If the files aren't uploaded by the timeout, a normalized document value will be return with the unfinished Elements removed from the `value`.
+If the files aren't finished uploading by the timeout, a normalized document value will be return with the unfinished Elements removed.

+Even though some incomplete elements are remove, the document value is in a valid state.

 > 🌞 Note that when a normalized document is returned, it won't remove the Elements from the Editor.
 Any uploads will continue uploading after `save` is called.